dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 Although the Actor model has theoretical advantages in many respects, whether it's the Actor model or Microservice Architecture (MSA), in my view, they often represent a necessary "evil" that developers must contend with when building certain applications, particularly large-scale ones.

 Let's use a simple example to illustrate this point to the non-technical reader.
 Imagine all the banks in the world operated on a "World Computer," a monolithic system.
-In this scenario, when a customer from ICBC named "John Doe" transfers $100 to "Jane Doe," who has an account at China Merchants Bank, a developer might code the transfer process like this:
+In this scenario, when a customer from ICBC named "John Doe" transfers $100 to "Jane Doe," who has an account at China Merchants Bank (CMB), a developer might code the transfer process like this:

 1. Start a transaction;
 2. Deduct $100 from John Doe's account;